-- A. Certified mail fees are charged per person at the current United States Postal Service rates and due to the Clerk's Office when applicable.
+- C. Certified mail fees are charged per person at the current United States Postal Service rates and due to the Clerk's Office when applicable.
 Service by certified mail is optional and may only be used for service on persons within the state of Florida.
 If the defendant is located out of the state or if the plaintiff wants personal service, the plaintiff must have summons issued and served by the Sheriff or a Certified Process Server.
 If service will occur outside of Brevard County, the plaintiff must obtain information regarding the fees required for service and the address to which the summonses should be mailed.
 If the plaintiff wants the deputy clerk to mail the issued summonses to an out-of-county sheriff, the plaintiff must provide preaddressed, pre-stamped business size envelopes as indicated within these instructions.
 The Clerk's Office has envelopes and stamps available for sale. - i.
 Persons are not obligated to sign for Certified Mail, and many times such mail is returned "Unclaimed".
 You must monitor the case for return of service on the certified mail.
 If the defendant does not sign for the certified mail, the deputy clerk will cancel your Pre-Trial Conference date and you must have summonses issued.
-The case would be set for a later pretrial conference date. - B. There is a \$10.00 summons issuance fee for each summons issued.
-If the Statement of Claim lists multiple defendants, a summons issuance fee will be required for each defendant. - C. Service may be performed either by the Sheriff's Office or by a Certified Process Server. - There is a \$40.00 Sheriff's Service fee per summons to be served.
+The case would be set for a later pretrial conference date. - D. There is a \$10.00 summons issuance fee for each summons issued.
+If the Statement of Claim lists multiple defendants, a summons issuance fee will be required for each defendant. - E. Service may be performed either by the Sheriff's Office or by a Certified Process Server. - i.
+There is a \$40.00 Sheriff's Service fee per summons to be served.
 If the Statement of Claim lists multiple defendants, a service fee will be required for each defendant.
-The Sheriff's fee must be remitted in cashier's check, money order, or business check payable to the Brevard County Sheriff.
-The Clerk's Office CANNOT accept cash for the Sheriff.
-If you wish to pay cash, you will be responsible for hand delivering the summons to the Sheriff's Office Civil Processing Unit.
-The Sheriff will not accept personal checks.
-If service is to be performed outside of Brevard County, the plaintiff - ii. must contact the Sheriff of that county to obtain service and fee information.
-If the plaintiff opts to have a Certified Process Server serve the summons, the - iii. plaintiff must contact the Certified Process Server to arrange service and obtain fee information.
+The plaintiff is responsible for hand delivering the summons to the Sheriff's Office Civil Processing Unit. - ii.
+If service is to be performed outside of Brevard County, the plaintiff must contact the Sheriff of that county to obtain service and fee information. - iii.
+If the plaintiff opts to have a Certified Process Server serve the summons, the plaintiff must contact the Certified Process Server to arrange service and obtain fee information.
 A listing of Certified Process Servers may be obtained from the Clerk of Court's website at www.brevardclerk.us > Courts > Process Servers.
 Listings are available for both Brevard and Seminole Counties.
 Any reference to the Sheriff as it relates to service of a summons within this procedure should be replaced with the Certified Process Server information if a Certified Process Server is selected by the landlord to provide service of process.